GaganBehrh/Travelling-Blog/README.md

 As a user I can sign in to the app so that I can access functionality for logged in users

 View most recent posts:
-As a user I can view all the most recent posts, ordered by most recently created first so that I am up to date with the newest content
+As a user I can view all the most recent posts

 Edit post: